nycmeshnet/nycmesh.net/content/blog/how.md

 **Choose appropriate antennas, routers and firmware**

-NYC Mesh is a hybrid network of point-to-point, point-to-multipoint (sector antennas), ethernet and mesh.
+NYC Mesh is a hybrid network of point-to-point, point-to-multipoint (sector antennas), copper ethernet, fiber and mesh.
 It is important to pick the right solution for each networking problem.
 Don't pick one method or protocol and try to make that work for everything (avoid tech-solutionism).
 Use off-the-shelf hardware as much as possible.

 For antennas you need higher gain (db) to go long distances.
 A 19db NanoBeam will go 1km, a 23db LiteBeam will go 3km, and a 33db/38db AirFiber will go 10km.